-The BNPP Group uses a "Value at Risk" (VaR) model to quantify its exposure to potential losses from market risks, and also performs stress testing with a view to quantifying its potential exposure in extreme scenarios.
+The BNPP Group uses a "Value at Risk" (VaR) model and various other market indicators (stressed VaR, Incremental Risk Charge, Comprehensive Risk Measure for the credit correlation portfolio) to quantify its exposure to potential losses from market risks, and also performs stress testing and sensitivity analysis compared with market limits with a view to quantifying its potential exposure in extreme scenarios.
 However, these techniques rely on statistical methodologies based on historical observations, which may turn out to be unreliable predictors of future market conditions.
 Accordingly, the BNPP Group's exposure to market risk in extreme scenarios could be greater than the exposures predicted by its quantification techniques.

 More generally, the volatility of financial markets resulting from disruptions or deteriorations in macroeconomic conditions could adversely affect the BNPP Group's trading and investment positions in the debt, currency, commodity and equity markets, as well as its positions in other investments such as commercial real estate.
-For reference, and as indicated below, the revenues of Global Markets, the main business line of the Corporate & Institutional Banking ("CIB") division, which handles the BNPP Group's trading activities, accounted for 17% of the BNPP Group's revenues in 2023.
-Severe market disruptions and extreme market volatility have occurred often in recent years (including in 2023) and may persist or resurface, which could result in significant losses for the BNPP Group.
+For reference, and as indicated below, the revenues of Global Markets, the main business line of the Corporate & Institutional Banking ("CIB") division, which handles the BNPP Group's trading activities, accounted for 18% of the BNPP Group's revenues in 2024.
+Severe market disruptions and extreme market volatility have occurred often in recent years (including in 2024 in response to the political instability in France since the dissolution of the Assemblée nationale on 9 June 2024) and may persist or resurface, which could result in significant losses for the BNPP Group.
 Such losses may extend to a broad range of trading and hedging products, including swaps, forward and future contracts, options and structured products.
 The volatility of financial markets makes it difficult to predict trends and implement effective trading strategies.
-It also weighs on the primary equity and bond markets, as in 2022 and 2023, affecting the activity of Corporate & Institutional Banking
+It also weighs on the primary equity and bond markets, affecting the activity of Corporate & Institutional Banking.